 The RESOURCES column on the right side of this page contains a link to the section where profiles of Islamists can be found.
 It also contains links to articles, essays, and books that explore such topics as:

 - the politically charged term "Islamophobia," which, ever since 9/11, Islamist civil-rights activists have used to describe American society's purported biases against -- and allegedly unfounded fears of -- Muslim people;

 - the Islamic supremacists who rank among the most popular -- and the most frequently invited -- guest speakers at events sponsored by the Muslim Students Association and the Muslim Student Union;

-- the attitudes an opinions of Muslims worldwide;
+- the beliefs and allegiances of Muslims worldwide;

 - the rising tide of Islamic immigration into Western Europe during recent decades, and the ramifications of that trend;

 - the reasons underlying Muslims' refusal to acknowledge Israel's right to exist;

 - the refusal of many Muslims in Europe and the U.S. to assimilate into the existing cultures there;

 - highly incendiary sermons, prayers, and speeches delivered by Muslim clerics and scholars;